A Hybrid Genetic Algorithm with Type-Aware Chromosomes for Traveling Salesman Problems with Drone: Computational Results

 \subsection{Results for FSTSP instances from \citet{ha2018min}}

-There are 60 instances generated by \citet{ha2018min} with 10, 50, and 100 customers solved in this section.
-We refer to this set as `FSTSP Set-H.' They Follow the same assumptions as FSTSP by \citet{murray2015flying}.
-Distance matrices are calculated using Manhattan distance for trucks and Euclidean distance for drones.
-The drone and truck have both been set to operate at a speed of 40 km/h.
-The drone is designed to fly for 20 minutes at a time.
-Launch time $S_L$ and retrieval time $S_R$ are both 1 minute, and only 80\% of the customers are eligible to be serviced by drones.
-The results of our HGA-TAC and HGA-TAC$^+$ are compared in Table \ref{tab:Ha} with HGA20 in \citet{ha2020hybrid}, which is implemented in C++ and executed on a desktop computer with an Intel Core i7-6700, 3.4 GHz processor.
+The results of our HGA-TAC and HGA-TAC$^+$ on set H instances are compared in Table \ref{tab:Ha} (see Appendix) with HGA20 in \citet{ha2020hybrid}, which is implemented in C++ and executed on a desktop computer with an Intel Core i7-6700, 3.4 GHz processor.
 Based on the same scaling system in Section \ref{Agatz1Subsection}, their running times are comparable with ours if divided by 1.82.
 Each instance is solved 10 times, and the best and average solutions with the running time are reported.
 In the referenced paper, the times are reported in minutes, but we report them here in seconds.
 By scaling to our processor's performance, the average running time for HGA20 is 87.60 seconds against 3.73 and 16.29 seconds for HGA-TAC and HGA-TAC$^+$, respectively.
 HGA-TAC and HGA-TAC$^+$, having 0.47\% and 1.13\% improvement over HGA20 solutions and being significantly faster, are clearly delivering superior results.

-Moreover, the performance of $L_1$--$L_7$ local search methods proposed in Section \ref{improve} has been evaluated by solving this set of problems with and without these neighborhoods.
-The results presented in Table \ref{tab:sensitivity} indicate 0.45\% and 0.81\% improvement caused by our proposed neighborhoods in HGA-TAC and HGA-TAC$^+$, respectively.
+Moreover, the performance of $L_1$--$L_7$ local search \bluenote{neighborhoods} proposed in Section \ref{improve} has been evaluated by solving this set of problems with and without these neighborhoods.
+The results are presented in Table \ref{tab:sensitivity}, \bluenote{in which the columns labeled ``Best" and ``Avg." are obtained by taking an average over the makespan of all instances.} The results indicate 0.45\% and 0.81\% improvement \bluenote{on average} caused by our proposed neighborhoods in HGA-TAC and HGA-TAC$^+$, respectively. \bluenote{We have included the average computational time for a fair comparison.
+Additionally, the column labeled ``Improved'' indicates the number of instances in which our results outperform those of HGA20.
+Notably, the introduction of new local search neighborhoods has contributed to the discovery of superior solutions in numerous instances within the dataset.}